US citizens returning from overseas say they are waiting hours for coronavirus screening at airports

 Passengers are grouped together for hours during the process, Schmidt said.

-"Very close quarters...
-So if we didn't have the virus before, we have a great chance of getting it now!"
-Schmidt said.
+She described folks being in "very close quarters ... so if we didn't have the virus before, we have a great chance of getting it now!"

-Travelers who pass the screening are instructed to immediately self-quarantine at home and monitor their health according to US Centers for Disease Control and Prevention best practices, according to the Department of Homeland Security.
+Travelers who pass the screening are instructed to immediately self-quarantine at home and monitor their health as outlined in the US Centers for Disease Control and Prevention's best practices, the Department of Homeland Security said.

 Illinois governor calls on federal government to take action

-Prtizker also told travelers he's spoken with local officials and is working to get the federal government to resolve the issue.
-"The federal government needs to get its s@#t together.
-NOW," he tweeted.
+"So last night, as people were flooding into O'Hare airport, they were stuck in a small area -- hundreds and hundreds of people -- and that's exactly what you don't want in this pandemic," he told the news outlet Sunday.
+"Then today, it's going to be even worse.
+There are a larger number of flights with more people coming, and they seem completely unprepared."

-In a tweet, Chad Wolf, the acting homeland security secretary, acknowledged the long lines and the stress the passengers were feeling saying, "DHS is aware of the long lines for passengers who are undergoing increased medical screening requirements.
-Right now we are working to add additional screening capacity and working with the airlines to expedite the process."
+In a tweet, acting Homeland Security Secretary Chad Wolf acknowledged the long lines and the stress passengers were experiencing.

+"DHS is aware of the long lines for passengers who are undergoing increased medical screening requirements.
+Right now we are working to add additional screening capacity and working with the airlines to expedite the process," he said.

 "I understand this is very stressful.
 In these unprecedented times, we ask for your patience.
 It currently takes ~60 seconds for medical professionals to screen each passenger.
 We will be increasing capacity but the health and safety of the American public is first & foremost."